Response function as a quantitative measure of consciousness in brain dynamics: Results and discussion

 \subsection{Neural response function quantifies the level of consciousness}

 To probe how the fitted RNNs respond to small external perturbations within each conscious state, we computed the mean population response function $\chi(t)$ by applying constant weak input perturbations and measuring the resulting relationship between mean activity and the perturbation.
-For each experimental session, the last two subplots in Fig.~\ref{fig2}, Fig.~\ref{fig3}, and Fig.~\ref{fig4} illustrate this linear regime where the neural response function can be read off.
-We consider two time separations: $t = 0.005~s$ and $t = 0.01~s$, averaged over a $100$-second steady-state window.
+For each experimental session, Fig.~\ref{fig2} illustrate this linear regime where the neural response function can be read off.
 The approximately linear trends in these plots demonstrate that the fitted dynamics yield well-defined response functions, with the slope of each line quantifying the network's global sensitivity to external input, which we identify as a metaphor of responsiveness in brain dynamics.
 In particular, the anesthesia condition shows slightly smaller slopes, indicating weaker responsiveness, whereas the awake and recovery conditions produce larger linear coefficients, consistent with more flexible non-equilibrium dynamics.
 These within-state analyses establish that the RNN models capture a well-defined linear relationship between network response and input perturbations, providing a principled estimate of global dynamical sensitivity as also observed in a toy random model~\cite{Qiu-2025}.

 To directly compare how this responsiveness varies across conscious states, we next collect these slopes over multiple steady-state time windows and visualize their distributions to verify an indicator of state transition in terms of our theoretically-grounded response function.
-As shown in Fig.~\ref{fig6} and Fig~\ref{fig7}.
-The anesthesia state consistently shows lower mean responsiveness, highlighting the reduced capacity of the cortex to propagate perturbations under general anesthesia~\cite{Massimini-2005}.
+As shown in Fig.~\ref{fig8}, the anesthesia state consistently shows lower mean responsiveness, highlighting the reduced capacity of the cortex to propagate perturbations under general anesthesia~\cite{Massimini-2005}.
 In contrast, both the awake and recovery conditions display higher mean response functions, reflecting richer metastable nonequilibrium dynamics that can sustain information processing.
 Interestingly, the recovery condition just after the loss of consciousness displays a significant variability in neural response function, and moreover, the responsiveness is still weaker than that of the awake condition.
+This asymmetric property is interesting and deserves further theoretical studies of underlying mechanisms.